Diocese of Tulsa

-The Diocese of Tulsa also called the Diocese of Tulsa and Eastern Oklahoma (Dioecesis Tulsensis) is a Latin Church diocese of the Catholic Church in the eastern part of Oklahoma in the United States.
+The Diocese of Tulsa also called the Diocese of Tulsa and Eastern Oklahoma (Dioecesis Tulsensis) is a diocese of the Catholic Church in the eastern part of Oklahoma in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Oklahoma City.

-The mother church of the diocese is Holy Family Cathedral in Tulsa.
-The bishop as of 2023 is David Konderla.
+The mother church is Holy Family Cathedral in Tulsa.
+The bishop is David Konderla.

 Statistics

 The Diocese of Tulsa covers 26417 sqmi over 31 counties in eastern Oklahoma – including the most populous county, Tulsa County.